 For the task model, we choose ResNet20 \cite{46} as the task model for all FL methods except FedCIL.
-The local training rounds were uniformly set to 20, the optimizer was uniformly selected as SGD, the learning rate was set to 0.01, the momentum was set to 0.9, and the weight decay was set to 0.01.
-The ACGAN model of the FedCIL method adopts its default settings for each dataset with a local training round of 400.
+The local training epochs are uniformly set to 20, the optimizers are SGD, the learning rates are set to 0.01, the momentums are set to 0.9, and the weight decays are set to 0.01.
+For FedCIL, the task model is ACGAN model, and it use its default settings corresponding to each dataset, the local training epochs are 400.

-For the auxiliary model, our method pFedGRP performs 1000 rounds of initialization training and 100 rounds of transfer learning on the MNIST series dataset corresponding to each category of WGAN-GP model on local training, and performs 6000 rounds of initialization training and 600 rounds of transfer learning on the Cifar series dataset corresponding to each category of DDPM model on local training.
-The training for auxiliary models of other FCL methods adopts the default settings corresponding to each dataset.
+For the auxiliary model, when the pFedGRP client judges that the auxiliary sub model needs to be trained, it performs 200 epochs of training for each category's WGAN-GP\_16 model on the MNIST series dataset, 1000 epochs of training for each category's WGAN-GP\_64 model on the Cifar series dataset, and 6000 epochs of training for each category's DDPM model on the Cifar series dataset.
+For the local flow model of AF-FCL, each client performs 100 epochs of local training.
+For TARGET and MFCL, the server performs 100 epochs of training on the auxiliary model after aggregating the global task model.

-For the fine-tuning rounds during global aggregation, our method pFedGRP performs 20 rounds of personalized aggregation weight optimization for each client, the FedCIL method performs 100 rounds of model distillation on the global ACGAN model, and other FL methods do not have a fine-tuning stage for global aggregation.
+For the fine-tuning epochs of global aggregation on server, pFedGRP performs 20 epochs of personalized aggregation weight optimization for each client, FedCIL performs 100 epochs of model distillation on the global ACGAN model, other FL methods do not have a fine-tuning stage for global aggregation.